Recognition Beyond Position

 The Recognition Beyond Position

 In the ordinary way of meeting, we arrive armoured.
 We bring our accumulated positions, our defended narratives, our silent need to be validated in what we think we know.
-The conversation becomes a subtle battlefield of selves, each seeking confirmation, each wary of dissolution—an archonic exchange where the bureaucrats of identity demand stamps of approval.
+The conversation becomes a subtle battlefield of selves, each seeking confirmation, each wary of dissolution–a closed circuit where identity fortifies itself against any threat to its constructed narrative.

 But there is another way.